nikolalsvk/ordinare/README.md

 $ ordinare --path my_awesome_project/Gemfile
 ```

+And that's it!
-You can find your ordered Gemfile at `my_awesome_project/Gemfile.ordinare`
+You can find your ordered Gemfile at `my_awesome_project/Gemfile.ordinare`.

+## Contributing :writing_hand:

+Any suggestions and improvements are more than welcome :bowing_man:.

+If you'd like to contribute, you can check [CONTRIBUTING.md](CONTRIBUTING.md)